mikiya09/ComSci/computer_organization.md

                                     |                                                    |
                                     |----------------------------------------------------|

-                                        (reigstar is in CPU, RAM is in memory unit)
+                        < reigstar is in CPU(32 general registers, each hold 32 bits), RAM is in memory unit >

         + Memory Model